 Santa Cruz de Tenerife

-My sources tell me that in Santa Cruz you must process the Certificado de Viajes in person at the town hall, and you’ve got about a 50/50 chance of approval.
+In Santa Cruz you have to process the Certificado de Viajes in person at the town hall, and Americans have a slim-to-none chance of approval.

 According to a former auxiliar in La Gomera, he had no trouble getting the Certificado de Viajes at his ayuntamiento in Alejeró (in the south).
 His friend, on the other hand was denied at the ayuntamiento in the capital, San Sebastián de la Gomera.